vyrjana/DearEIS/README.md

 - simulation of impedance spectra
 - composition of complex plots

-Check out the [wiki](https://github.com/vyrjana/DearEIS/wiki/Screenshots) for screenshots of the GUI.
+GIFs showcasing parts of the GUI can be found [here](https://vyrjana.github.io/DearEIS/).
 See the [Features](#features) section and [pyimpspec](https://github.com/vyrjana/pyimpspec) for more details about, e.g., supported data formats and implementation details.

-The API is an extension of the API provided by [pyimpspec](https://github.com/vyrjana/pyimpspec) and can be used to, e.g., perform batch processing.
+The API is built upon the API provided by [pyimpspec](https://github.com/vyrjana/pyimpspec) and can be used to, e.g., perform batch processing.
-Documentation about the API can be found on the [wiki](https://github.com/vyrjana/DearEIS/wiki).
+Documentation about the API can be found [here](https://vyrjana.github.io/DearEIS/api/).
 [This Jupyter notebook](examples/examples.ipynb) contains some examples of how to use the API though the focus is on the additions available in the DearEIS API.
-See the [pyimpspec](https://github.com/vyrjana/pyimpspec) repository for examples and documentation regarding its API.
+API documentation and examples for pyimpspec can be found [here](https://vyrjana.github.io/pyimpspec/api).

 If you encounter issues, then please open an issue on [GitHub](https://github.com/vyrjana/DearEIS/issues).